GitPhane/CmDowner/README.md

     5. Download!

 ## System requirements
-- Any Python 3.x.x with pip
+- Any Python 3.7.x with pip or later
 - Windows 8.1 64-bit and up (32-bit people have to install FFmpeg manually for now)
 - Network connection